For Israel's Future Borders according to the Bible, see Millennial Borders

 We have tried to ascertain how the Palestinian problem arose.
 Essentially it seems to be a combination of so-called Zionism (returning Jews with a vision for Zion or Jerusalem), and repeated Arab refusal to recognise Israel, or to accept both an Arab state and an Israeli state.
 We have also seen that what the media describes as 'occupied land', cannot be described as occupied from a legal point of view.
-Now let's summarise the big picture as described in the Bible (see Israel for a fuller explanation):
+Now let's summarise the big picture as described in the Bible (see Facts about Israel for a fuller explanation):

 Observation of the world scene confirms the biblical picture.
 Israel is indeed returning, the land is indeed being blessed, and the nations are surely raging against her (see also Reality).

 The Bible instructs the people of Israel how they should treat foreigners (non-Jews).
 Old Testament Israel was commanded to love foreigners and to let them live normal lives amongst them (Deut 10.19):

 "When a stranger resides with you in your land, you shall do him no wrong … (he) … shall be to you as the native among you, and you shall love him as yourself …" (Lev 19.33,34)